tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

  **Deleted Blobs in the Response**

- Deleted blobs are listed in the response only if the `include=deleted` parameter was specified on the the URI.
+ Deleted blobs are listed in the response only if the `include=deleted` parameter was specified on the URI.
 Deleted blobs listed in the response do not include the **Lease** elements as deleted blobs cannot have active leases.

  Deleted snapshots are included in list response if `include=deleted,snapshot` was specified on the URI.